 Why Fascist aggression succeeded

-Contract of the League of Nations contained an arrangement for financial and military authorizations and aggregate activity against hostility.
+The contract of the League of Nations contained an arrangement for financial and military authorizations and aggregate activity against hostility.
 Be that as it may, the Western governments, rather than opposing the hostilities, followed a strategy of conciliation of the forceful forces.

-All the major players like the landlords, aristocrats, industrialists, bankers, high churchmen, army leaders, etc. had fear that soon a revolution will break out for social revolution by their workers and peasants led by the communists.
+All the major players like the landlords, aristocrats, industrialists, bankers, high churchmen, army leaders, etc. had a fear that soon a revolution will break out for social revolution by their workers and peasants led by the communists.
 That is why they supported fascism to deal with communism and leave their interests with them.

 Japanese Invasion of China

-After the First World War, this was considered as one of the major act of aggression when Japan invaded China in 1931.
+After the First World War, this was considered as one of the major acts of aggression when Japan invaded China in 1931.
 A minor incident involving a railway line owned by the Japanese in Manchuria, the north-eastern province of China, was made the whole point of the invasion.

 Italian Invasion of Ethiopia